wkoch/Debounce/README.md

 Create a Debounce object for your button, with a custom delay and INPUT_PULLUP:

-    Debounce Button(4, 80); // 4 is the pin, 80 is the delay, in ms.
+    Debounce Button(4, 80, true); // 4 is the pin, 80 is the delay in ms, true for INPUT_PULLUP.

 **Note**: This constructor will change the button input pin to INPUT_PULLUP.